prototypefund/Digital_Bargeld-docs/core/api-common.rst

   .. note::

-     Due to the way of handling `big` numbers by some platforms (such as `JavaScript`, for example), wherever the following specification mentions a 64-bit value, the actual implementations are strongly advised to rely on arithmetic up to 53 bits.
+     Due to the way of handling "big" numbers by some platforms (such as JavaScript, for example), wherever the following specification mentions a 64-bit value, the actual implementations are strongly advised to rely on arithmetic up to 53 bits.

   .. note::

-     Taler uses `libgnunetutil` for interfacing itself with the operating system, doing crypto work, and other "low level" actions, therefore it is strongly connected with the `GNUnet project <https://gnunet.org>`_.
+     Taler uses ``libgnunetutil`` for interfacing itself with the operating system, doing crypto work, and other "low level" actions, therefore it is strongly connected with the `GNUnet project <https://gnunet.org>`_.